AdaCore/training_material/courses/fundamentals_of_ada/adv_080_quantified_expressions.rst

   language_version 2012

 ---------------------------
- When The Set Is Empty...
+ When the Set Is Empty...
 ---------------------------

 * Universally quantified expressions are True